axelhahn/php-abstract-dbo/docs/30_Features.md

 ## Objects

-* creates a database table per object; colums come from given properties during init
+* creates a database table per object automatically when using it; colums come from given properties during init
-* provides CRUD actions with the methods create() / read(ID) / update / delete() - you don't need to handle sql.
+* provides CRUD actions with the methods create() / read(ID) / update / delete() - you don't need to handle sql for your custom objects.
 * save() automatically decides to use create() or update()

 ## Relations